Almana-mc/LogisticsNetworks/src/main/resources/assets/logisticsnetworks/guides/logisticsnetworks/guide/node_details.md

 2. Batch is clamped to the current upgrade tier cap.
 3. Delay has a minimum from upgrade tier config.
 4. Energy type forces delay to 1 tick.
-5. In Import mode, Distribution, Batch, and Delay rows are disabled in UI.
+5. In Receiver mode, Distribution, Batch, and Delay rows are disabled in UI.

 Upgrade slots are shared for the whole node, not per channel.